Wuershan: Career

-Wuershan film debut came with Soap Opera (2004).
+Wuershan's film debut came with Soap Opera (2004).
 For this movie, he won the FIPRESCI Award at the Pusan International Film Festival in 2004.

 The Butcher, the Chef and the Swordsman

 On September 16, 2010, Wuershan's second feature film debuted at the Toronto International Film Festival.
 The Butcher, the Chef and the Swordsman premiered on September 16, 2010, at the Toronto International Film Festival in the Midnight Madness section marking the first time a film from China has been shown at this sidebar.
 It received mixed reviews from critics.
 The film was also screened at the Pusan Film Festival.
 It was presented by Doug Liman at the festival.
 It was released theatrically on 17 March 2011 in Southeast Asia, North America, Australia and New Zealand simultaneously.
 Described as an avant-garde martial arts comedy, the film is split into three stories titled "Desire", "Vengeance" and "Greed," and it follows the "journey of a mystical blade as it passes through the hands of three ambitious men."